 If you’re shipping an item, check if the billing and delivery postal codes match.
 If they don’t match, contact your customer for verification.
 Their answer should make practical sense.
 If it doesn’t, refund the payment.

 Be Cautious of Requests for Immediate or Expedited Delivery

 Additionally you can check to see if the delivery address is a private address.
 Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend shipping to them.

 If you’re posting a product, make sure you keep the tracking information and a delivery receipt.
 For large orders, require a signature confirmation at delivery.

 Declined cards can be a sign that someone is trying to pay using stolen credit card information.
 If you notice an order with mismatched billing and delivery information, review possible attempts to use multiple cards by logging into your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.

 eCommerce Platform Merchants

-Third party eCommerce platforms (such as Bigcommerce, Weebly and Ecwid) may offer additional solutions such as Signifyd to minimize your risk.
-While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.
+Third party eCommerce platforms may offer additional solutions to minimise your risk.
+While we currently don’t offer an option, you may be able to find a solution on these platforms that works best for your business.